Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Data Analysis

-Another line studied in detail was the Fe II line at 4629.33\AA, which traces the mass transfer stream the best as seen in Figure~\ref{fig:4629combo}.
+Another line studied in detail was the Fe II line at 4629.33{\AA}, which traces the mass transfer stream the best.
+Figure~\ref{fig:4629combo} (see Appendix A) mostly shows line behavior during third contact as well as the out of eclipse behavior.
 As can be seen, line tripling persists through most of the third contact with the highest velocity occurring around RJD 55606.
 By the end of third contact the line is only doubled tracing background star and disk, but losing the contribution from the mass transfer stream.
-Also of note is the extreme blueshift that begins to occur around mid-eclipse and peaks through third contact.
-The iron line 5110.4\AA ~was also examined in detail because of the third-contact line strengthening observed.
-As can be seen in Figure~\ref{fig:5110combo} the line is mostly non-existent before and after third-contact, but strengthens significantly during third contact showing strong blueshifted absorption with velocities up to -60 km/sec.
+Also of note, is the extreme blueshift that begins to occur around mid-eclipse and peaks through third contact.

+The iron line 5110.4{\AA} was also examined in detail because of the third-contact line strengthening observed.
+As can be seen in Figure~\ref{fig:5110combo}, the line is mostly non-existent before and after third-contact, but strengthens significantly during third contact showing strong blueshifted absorption.

-In order to illustrate the significant differences over time we have explored differentials between spectra and averages of those spectra, using the principles of singular value decomposition (SVD) and/or principal component analysis (PCA) -- see Skumanich \& Lopez-Ariste (2002) and Casini et al. (2005).
-The principal component analysis was performed by first averaging the wavelengths and intensities of all epochs in our data set, for the case of 5169.3\AA, or by only averaging the first three and last three dates in our data sets as in the cases of 4629.33\AA ~and 5110.4\AA.
+In order to illustrate the significant differences over time we have explored differentials between spectra and averages of those spectra, using the principles of singular value decomposition (SVD) and/or principal component analysis (PCA) -- see \citet{Sku02} and \citet{Cas05}.

+The principal component analysis was performed by first averaging the wavelengths and intensities of all epochs in our data set, for the case of 5169.3{\AA}, or by only averaging the first three and last three dates in our data sets as in the cases of 4629.33{\AA} and 5110.4{\AA}.
 Once an average line profile was obtained, a ratio was taken between the average line profile and each individual line profile in our range of dates.
 These results were plotted against radial velocities of each line with zero velocity being defined as the rest wavelength of the line.
-The results are shown alongside evolution plots in Figures 4-6.
+The results are shown alongside evolution plots in Figure~\ref{fig:5169combo} and Figures~\ref{fig:4629combo}-\ref{fig:5169c} in the appendix.